hoanglocth/drawit-drawio/README.md

 - Direct integration with draw.io's powerful interface
 - Automatic source code saving for future editing
 - Export as PNG or SVG
+- Optional shortcode output for more flexibility
+- Enhanced SVG security with sanitization

 ## Installation